Stop and identify statutes: Obligation to identify

 States not listed do not have a requirement to show Identification to law enforcement officers.
-Some states listed have "stop and ID" laws which may or may not require someone to identify themself during an investigative detention.
+Some states listed have "stop and ID" laws which may or may not require someone to identify himself or herself during an investigative detention.

 While Wisconsin statutes allow law enforcement officers to "demand" ID, there is no statutory requirement to provide them ID nor is there a penalty for refusing to; hence Wisconsin is not a must ID state.
 Annotations for Wisconsin §968.24, however, state "The principles of Terry permit a state to require a suspect to disclose his or her name in the course of a Terry stop and allow imposing criminal penalties for failing to do so", citing Hiibel as authority.
 Hiibel held that statutes requiring suspects to disclose their names during police investigations did not violate the Fourth Amendment if the statute first required reasonable and articulable suspicion of criminal involvement.
 The Wisconsin Supreme Court held in Henes v.
 Morrissey that "A crime is made up of two parts: proscribed conduct and a prescribed penalty.
 The former without the latter is no crime. ..."
 In this case no statute penalizes a refusal to identify oneself to a law enforcement officer, and no penalty is set forth in the statute for refusing to identify oneself.
-This statute is part of Chapter 968 entitled "Commencement of Criminal Proceedings.
+This statute is part of Chapter 968 entitled "Commencement of Criminal Proceedings.”
 By its very terms sec.
 968.24 empowers a law enforcement officer to stop and question 'in the vicinity where the person was stopped'.
 The statute does not authorize a law enforcement officer to make an arrest."
 (These quotes come from the dissenting opinion but is in line with the majority opinion.)
 Additionally Henes v.
 Morrissey held that a detained person not providing their name isn't on its own a violation of 946.41 Resisting or obstructing officer as the act of not identifying oneself is not a false statement with intent to mislead the officer in the performance of their duty.